 Helping restructuring and insolvency professionals stay up-to-date with legal and market developments, and work faster and smarter.

-This week's edition of Restructuring & Insolvency weekly highlights includes: an examination of a liquidator’s discretion to convert a members’...
+This week's edition of Restructuring & Insolvency weekly highlights includes: an analysis of the office-holder’s approach to assigning litigation...

 Role, powers, functions and duties of a liquidatorThe role and function of a liquidatorA liquidator is the officer appointed when a company goes into...